uchechiobi/accessible_image_captioner/README.md

 # accessible_image_captioner
-One-Day Privacy-First Image-to-Text Demo
+Privacy-First Image-to-Text Demo

 This project demonstrates a minimal, local demo that generates descriptive captions (alt-text) for uploaded images—showcasing multimodal ML, accessibility focus, and on-device inference.

 🔍 Overview

 “Accessible Image Captioner” lets a user upload an image and immediately receives a concise, human-readable description.
-All processing happens locally (no external API calls), illustrating Apple’s emphasis on privacy.
+All processing happens locally (no external API calls), illustrating emphasis on privacy.
 It uses a pretrained BLIP image-captioning model from Hugging Face and a Streamlit front end.

 Key Objectives: